Alternatives to Sewing: 15 Tools for the No-Sew Crafter

 Depending on your sewing experience, you may look at a sewing project or think of picking up a sewing book and want to run in the opposite direction.
 If that is you, then that is ok!
 This is because no-sewing is a great way to get into regular sewing but in little baby steps.

-Also, if you're someone who is short on time, no-sewing is a great alternative compared to regular sewing!
+Also, if you're someone who is short on time, no-sewing is a great alternative compared to regular sewing.
+Even no-sew tailoring!
+So, take a look below and learn how to attach fabric together without sewing and other adhesive needs while crafting.

-Now you may be looking at some of these supplies and be thinking, these are sewing supplies!
+Now you may be looking at some of these supplies and thinking, these are sewing supplies!

 Well, no one ever said that no-sew crafters couldn't benefit from a few sewing supplies.
 I promise you, (if you're a no-sew crafter), everything I listed will come in handy!